 We recognise that many clients, as owners of substantial assets and with liabilities extending out into the future, are exposed to risks that play out over the long-term.
-Within the context of our work to help clients achieve their long-term goals, our investment teams adopt a similarly long-term focus to the extent practical; for instance, equity risk/return models are relatively insensitive to events that play out in the medium to long-term and so in practice these events do not always have a clear bearing on investment theses; meanwhile, our convertible bonds team operates in a market where the average maturity is around seven years, meaning that they are largely insulated from events playing out only in the long-term.
+Within the context of our work to help clients achieve their long-term goals, all our investment teams adopt a similarly long-term focus although there are however practical limitations to this; for instance, the risk/return models used by our equity teams are relatively insensitive to events that play out in the medium to long-term and so in practice these events do not always have a clear bearing on investment theses; meanwhile, our convertible bonds team operates in a market where the average maturity is around seven years, meaning that investments are largely insulated from events playing out only in the long-term as these will occur after the typical bond matures.
+For these reasons, whilst sustainability factors may feature regularly in stewardship activity, it remains the case that they may in a practical sense play a rather more limited role in the management of portfolios on a day-to-day basis, not least given the implied discount factors that must be applied when modelling far out into the future.